mochidev/CodableDatastore/README.md

 `CodableDatastore` is a collection of types that make it easy to interface with large data stores of independent types without loading the entire data store in memory.

 > **Warning**
-> DO NOT USE THIS IN PRODOCUTION PROJECTS.
+> DO NOT USE THIS IN PRODUCTION PROJECTS.
 As this project is currently still in its alpha phase, I cannot stress how important it is to not ship anything that relies on this code, or you will experience data loss.
 There is a chance the underlying model may continue to change day to day, or I will not be able to ever finish it.
 > Until then, please enjoy the code as a spectator or play around with it in toy projects to submit feedback!

 ### Road to 0.1 Betas

 As this project matures towards its first beta, a number of features still need to be fleshed out:
-- Fleshing out historical edit metadata
 - Migrating entries

 The above list will be kept up to date during development and will likely see additions during that process.